-|Supervisor Tissier keen interest in public safety is consistently demonstrated by her work on several Board of Supervisors assignments related to criminal justice which include; CalID, the Community Corrections Partnership, the Vehicle Theft Task Force and as the Chair of the Emergency Services Council.
+Supervisor Tissier's keen interest in public safety is consistently demonstrated by her work on several Board of Supervisors assignments related to criminal justice which include; CalID, the Community Corrections Partnership, the Vehicle Theft Task Force and as the Chair of the Emergency Services Council.

-In 2005, Adrienne led the charge to create a Disaster Preparedness Day in partnership with the San Mateo County Office of Emergency Services, which has become a successful annual event.
+In 2005, Adrienne led the charge to create Disaster Preparedness Day in partnership with the San Mateo County Office of Emergency Services, which has become a successful annual event.
 Each year thousands of San Mateo County residents attend Disaster Preparedness Day to receive free CPR training, view dozens of booths and receive information on putting together a disaster preparedness kit.

 In 2013, following the Sandy Hook school shootings, Supervisor Tissier partnered with Congresswoman Jackie Speier to convene health, education and public safety experts to streamline San Mateo County's efforts to identify and address youth behavioral health issues.

-Since she arrived on the Board of Supervisors, Supervisor Tissier has worked with the California Highway Patrol senior volunteer program to develop and expand the availability of the Age Well-Drive Smart Program formerly known as the Older Driver Traffic Safety Seminars.
-More than 1,000 San Mateo County residents have attended the free, half-day classes which help older drivers to safely stay on the road for as long as possible.
-Workshops are held throughout the peninsula and upcoming workshops can be viewed here.
+Since she arrived on the Board of Supervisors, Supervisor Tissier has worked with the California Highway Patrol senior volunteer program to develop and expand the availability of the Age Well-Drive Smart Program formerly known as the Older Driver Traffic Safety Seminar.
+More than 3,000 San Mateo County residents have attended the free, half-day classes which help older drivers to safely stay on the road for as long as possible.
+Workshops are held through the peninsula and upcoming workshops can be viewed here.

 Supervisor Tissier represents the Board of Supervisors on the Metropolitan Transportation Commission (MTC) which oversees transportation planning, coordinating and financing for the nine-county San Francisco Bay Area.
 Previously, she served two terms as Chair of the MTC.

 Supervisor Tissier serves on the Board of Directors for the San Mateo County Transit District (SamTrans).
 She was deeply involved in creating the SamTrans' Senior Mobility Plan, a comprehensive examination of the transportation challenges facing older residents.

 In 2008, as Board Chair, she helped manage a comprehensive review and assessment of all SamTrans services and routes to determine and respond to ridership needs.

-|She also Chairs the Peninsula Corridor Joint Powers Board (Caltrain) where she has worked tirelessly towards the electrification of Caltrain which is expected to be completed in 2019.
+She also sits on the Peninsula Corridor Joint Powers Board (Caltrain) where she has worked tirelessly towards the electrification of Caltrain which is expected to be completed in 2019.

 Supervisor Tissier takes seriously the responsibility of county government to provide comprehensive health services to residents which is why she serves on the San Mateo Medical Center Board of Directors.
 She is also currently a Community Health Reform Advocacy Committee member.

 In 2006, Supervisor Tissier worked with San Mateo County's 14 municipal police departments and the Sheriff's office to create the nation's first-ever, permanent program for the proper disposal of household pharmaceuticals, including those classified as controlled substances.
 In just three years, the program had diverted more than 50 tons of unwanted medicines from the waste stream as well as potential misuse.
-In November 2008, the program received the prestigious Governor's Environmental and Economic Leadership Award (GEELA), presented by the California Environmental Agency he state's highest environmental honor.
+In November 2008, the program received the prestigious Governor's Environmental and Economic Leadership Award (GEELA), presented by the California Environmental Agency the state's highest environmental honor.
 The program also received a 2007 Achievement Award from the National Association of Counties and Honorable Mention from the San Francisco Bay Regional Water Quality Control Board.
 Find drop off locations here.